Way back in late 2001, yours truly got laid off.

 - The people are very warm and friendly.
 You’ll have many friends to help you commiserate through winter.

 - The food is incredible and plenty.
 Ukrainians know how to cook, and they know how to celebrate as well.
 You’d find plenty of tables overflowing.
 Everything goes well with vodka!

-- Summers are very nice.
+- The summers are very nice.
 The flip side of winter hell is that Ukraine has some very inviting natural settings that make for great hikes and camping.

 - The women.
 Ah, the women.
-If you’re girlfriend breaks up with you because you’re unemployed and leaving for the Peace Corps, well, why not?
+If your girlfriend breaks up with you because you’re unemployed and leaving for the Peace Corps, well, why not?

 - It’s somewhere ELSE.
 I was ready to give up the cozy life here in the states and experience life.
 Where else better than Ukraine, where political upheaval on the doorstep of Russia awaited?